aimagelab/CSL-TAL/README.md

 ## Improvements over the original paper

+- [X] Removed smoothness loss as it was in conflict with the alignment loss.
+This leads to better and more stable results.
 - [x] Add support for gated attention [1] leading to a +3% improvement in AP frame-level.

+To replicate the results of the paper, run ``python main.py --batch-size 8 --alpha 2e-8 --gamma 0.5 --no-gated-attention``
 ---
 ## References
 [1] Ilse, Maximilian and Tomczak, Jakub and Welling, Max.
 Attention-based deep multiple instance learning.
 International conference on machine learning.
 PMLR, 2018.